Dougal121/Essence_of_Thor/README.md

 <br>
 09/03/2020 Uploaded stuff from Jan 2020 - Static IP address and Backup/Restore program memory<br>
 03/05/2020 Load in fixes for connection and UDP without DNS lookups.<br>
+16/05/2020 Restore and backup of users config to PC